-Regardless of the answers to these questions, it's clear that Senate File 2099 is riddled with vagueness issues that will affect any would-be speakers.
+Regardless of the answers to these questions, it's clear that House File 375 is riddled with vagueness issues that will affect any would-be speakers.
 As noted above, the Supreme Court has found vague laws impermissible when such confusing requirements chill speech.
 As the Court explained in Citizens United, "[t]he First Amendment does not permit laws that force speakers to retain a campaign attorney...before discussing the most salient issues of our day."
-13

 IV.
-As written, S.F.
-2099 arbitrarily discriminates based on the nature of the speaker.
+As written, H.F.
+375 arbitrarily discriminates based on the nature of the speaker.

-As written, if Tom makes his money entirely from legal fees, and his firm isn't incorporated, nothing in S.F.
-2099 would appear to restrict his political spending.
+As written, if Tom makes his money entirely from legal fees, and his firm isn't incorporated, nothing in H.F.
+375 would appear to restrict his political spending.
 However, if Dick works for McDonald's, he must worry about what he can spend on independent expenditures and political contributions, since many of his funds are derived from the corporate revenue of McDonald's.
-(Of course, if he makes less than \$10,000, the bill would ban his participation).
+(Of course, if he's single, younger than 65, and makes less than \$10,150 per year, the bill would ban his participation).
 By contrast, if Harry happens to be independently wealthy, and keeps all of his money in gold, nothing in this bill could be construed to limit his political spending - at least so long as candidates accept bullion.
 But if Harry chooses to liquidate his gold into currency, he will presumably do so through a corporation, raising the question as to whether that money could be considered funds obtained from corporate revenues.